US court reinstates Biden's COVID vaccine mandate for companies | DW | 18.12.2021

 The rules were formulated by the Occupational Safety and Health Administration (OSHA) in early November.
 The mandate covers more than 80 million American workers.

-Most recently, the US Senate voted to overturn the vaccine mandate, with Republicans saying they faced immense pressure from businesses worried about firing employees who refused the jab.
+Most recently, the US Senate voted to overturn the vaccine mandate, with Republicans saying they faced immense pressure from businesses worried about having to fire employees who refused the jab.

 The ruling by the 6th US Court of Appeals in Cincinnati overturned an injunction by a separate appeals courtthat blocked the Biden administration's COVID mandate from taking effect.